Planning to visit Ireland?

 31. Enjoy traditional Irish music at The Quays Galway – Co.
 Galway

-Not only great pub with good music but also a unique interior with character and history in every corner.
-Located in the middle of Quay Street in Galway this place is the perfect spot to grab a drink or a bite and spend few hours in.
+Not only a great pub with good music but also a unique interior with character and history in every corner.
+Located in the middle of Quay Street in Galway this place is the perfect spot to grab a drink or a bite and spend a few hours in.
 More info here.

 30. See where the Star Wars Movie Was Filmed – Co.
 Kerry